jxx/earth-yxk/tropes.md

 * [Tartica] Tronicians dabble in electronics like it was magic.
 * [North] Electronics more developed, doing library-archeology on Ancient Data.

+Climate/weather:
+* Hurricanes raining mashed kelp from the ocean.
+*

 Characters:
 * Acolyte at Svalbar institute.
 * Group of Merikans in Antarctica.
 Suspicious of the new traders and their news.